Indian Railways coaching stock: First AC (1A)

 First AC coaches are the most luxurious and expensive class in most express trains.
 They have separate compartments with private lockable doors.
-The compartments are air-conditioned and is lined along one side with the walk-way along the other side of the aisle.
+The compartments are air-conditioned and are lined along one side with the walkway along the other side of the aisle.
 The first-class compartments can have cabins (two sets of berths facing each other) or coupes (single set of berths) with bedding.
 There are five cabins and three coupes with a total capacity of 26 passengers.
 While there are shower facilities provided in the coach, some trains have dedicated wash basins inside the compartments.
-The coaches have a dedicated attendant and often have dedicated menu for meals.
-Meals might be served on plates and cutlery in select trains.
-Passengers are allowed a luggage allowance is 150 kg per person.
+The coaches have a dedicated attendant and often have a dedicated menu for meals.
+Meals are served on plates and with cutlery in select trains.
+Passengers are allowed a luggage allowance of 150 kg per person.

-First Class (FC)
+First-class (FC)

-First class coaches in express trains were similar to first AC coaches with a combination of cabins and berths.
-They are non air-conditioned and do not have all the facilities of first AC coaches.
-They were started to be phased out of normal express trains starting in the 2000s and the last coach being de-commissioned in 2015.
-The First class is still in use in toy trains where the coaches consist of seats similar to chair cars.
+First-class coaches in express trains were similar to first AC coaches with a combination of cabins and berths.
+They are non-air-conditioned and do not have all the facilities of first AC coaches.
+They began to be phased out of normal express trains starting in the 2000s and the last coach was de-commissioned in 2015.
+First class is still in use in toy trains where the coaches consist of seats similar to chair cars.